What does it have to offer you?

-- Total of at least 36 credit hours of Asia-related course work
+- Total of at least 30 credit hours of Asia-related course work.

-ASAN courses used to satisfy General Education Core requirements may not be used to satisfy major requirements or vice versa.
+Courses taken to satisfy General Education Core requirements may not be applied to the major, and vice versa.

 Language study beyond the required level may count toward the major and is encouraged for Asian studies majors.